kebaldwi/DNAC-TEMPLATES/README.md

 * [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB1-PNP-PREP/) - This section explains the overall Plug and Play set up steps
 * [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/) - This section explains in depth and how to deploy Day 0 templates
 * [Day N Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/) - This section will dive into Day N template constructs and use cases
-* [Composite Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB4-Composite-Template/) - This section will explore how to build a composite template on DNAC
+* [Composite Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB4-Composite-Template/) - This section will explore how to build a composite template on DNA Center.
-* [Application Policys](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB5-Application-Policy/) - This section will explain Application Policys in DNAC and their use
-* [Telemetry](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB6-Telemetry-Enablement/) - This section will explain how to deploy Telemetry for assurance
-* [Advanced Automation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB7-Advanced-Automation/) - This section will explore into Advanced Automation examples

 ## DCLOUD as a LAB
 ### Overview